Accenture/mercury/README.md

 `rest-example`

-This is an example project that may be used as a template to write microservices container that provides REST endpoints using a light-weight application server.
+If you wish to write your own REST endpoints programmatically instead of using the rest-automation helper application, you may use this example project as a template.

 ## Before you start